 Supporting State and Municipal Borrowing

-- During the 2007-2009 financial crisis, the Fed resisted backstopping municipal and state borrowing, seeing that as the responsibility of the Administration and Congress.
-But, in the current crisis, the Fed is using two of its credit facilities to backstop munis.
-It expanded the eligible collateral for the MMLF to include highly rated municipal debt with maturities of up to 12 months, and also included municipal variable-rate demand notes.
-It also expanded the eligible collateral of the CPFF to include high-quality commercial paper backed by tax-exempt state and municipal securities.
-These steps will allow banks to funnel cash into the municipal debt market, where stress has been building due to a lack of liquidity.
+- Supporting municipal bond liquidity: The Fed also used two of its credit facilities to backstop muni markets.
+It expanded the eligible collateral for the MMLF to include municipal variable-rate demand notes and highly rated municipal debt with maturities of up to 12 months.
+The Fed also expanded the eligible collateral of the CPFF to include high-quality commercial paper backed by tax-exempt state and municipal securities.
+These steps allowed banks to funnel cash into the municipal debt market, where stress had been building due to a lack of liquidity.

 “The Treasury market in particular is the foundation for trading in many other securities markets in the U.S. and around the world; if it’s disrupted, the functioning of every market will be impaired.
 The Fed’s purchase of securities is explicitly aimed at improving the functioning of the Treasury and MBS markets, where market liquidity had been well below par in recent days.”

 But targeting the Treasury market proved insufficient, given the severity of the COVID recession and the disruption of flows of credit across other financial markets.
 So the Fed intervened directly in the markets for corporate and municipal debt to ensure that key economic actors could raise funds to pay workers and avoid bankruptcies.
 These measures aimed to help businesses survive the crisis and resume hiring and production when the pandemic ebbed.